-This grilled spatchcock chicken recipe is by far the best way to grill a whole chicken.
+This grilled spatchcock chicken recipe is by far the best way on how to grill a whole chicken.
 I am going to show you how to spatchcock a chicken and grill it on the type of grill of your choice.

 I am grilling the chicken on a gas grill.
 A lot of people like to bbq a spatchcock chicken on charcoal or a pellet grill.
 Any of these will work great for this recipe but you want to make sure that you have an area for 2 zones of heat.